julioccv13/Globant-challenge/README.md

 - Ensure Docker is installed and running on your local machine.
 - Modify the Dockerfile to use the locally installed PostgreSQL database.

-### 3. Flask Application
+### 3. FastAPI Application

-- Install Python dependencies using `pip install -r requirements.txt`.
+- Install the required dependencies listed in `requirements.txt` using `pip install -r requirements.txt`.
-- Update the Flask application (`app.py`) to connect to your PostgreSQL database.
+- Configure the database connection parameters in the code or environment variables.
-- Run the Flask application locally using `python app.py`.
+- Start the FastAPI application by running `uvicorn main:app --reload`.

 ### 4. Backup and Recovery